7. Configuration file details

 Compilation Process

-• The compilation process is generally used as a proxy for compiling a model in one format into another format.
-For example, to compile a model in onnx format into joint format
+The compilation process is generally used as a proxy for compiling a model in one format into another format.
+For example, to compile a model in

 compile step

-• Compilation steps are generally used when a compilation process can be explicitly divided into several steps.
-For example, two onnx models are first compiled separately into joint format, and then the two joint models are fused to form a single joint model.
+Compilation steps are generally used when a compilation process can be explicitly divided into several steps.
+For example, two

 compile parameters